srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     You now have an IoT Edge Device and a Child IoT Device registered within Azure IoT Hub.
 The **IoT Device** is configured with the **IoT Edge Device** as its parent.

-    This configuration will enable the Child IoT Device to connect to and communicate with the Parent IoT Edge Device; instead of connecting directly with Azure IoT Hub.
+    This configuration will enable the Child IoT Device to connect to and communicate with the Parent IoT Edge Device instead of connecting directly with Azure IoT Hub.
 Configuring the IoT device topology this way enables Offline capable scenarios where the IoT Device and IoT Edge Device can keep working even when connectivity to Azure IoT Hub is broken.

-1. On the Azure portal, navigate to your Azure dashboard.

-1. On the Azure portal menu, click **Resource groups**.

-1. On the **Resource groups** blade, under **Name**, locate the **rg-az220vm** resource group.

-1. On the **rg-az220vm** row, on the right side of the blade, click **...** and then click **Pin to dashboard**.

-    You may want to edit your dashboard to make the RG tiles and listed resources more accessible.

 ### Exercise 4: Configure IoT Edge Device as Gateway

+Recall that an IoT Edge Transparent Gateway should be used when you want the downstream devices to have their own IoT Hub identities and could theoretically connect to IoT Hub on their own.
+The gateway simply passes communications between the devices and IoT Hub.
+You implement the Gateway device to support the offline scenario that occurs when the network connection is lost.

 In this exercise, you will configure the Azure IoT Edge on Ubuntu virtual machine (that was created previously) to be an IoT Edge Transparent Gateway device.

-Recall that the IoT Edge Transparent Gateway is used when the downstream devices have their own IoT Hub identities and could theoretically connect to IoT Hub on their own.
-The gateway simply passes communications between the devices and IoT Hub.
-You are implementing this gateway device to support the offline scenario that occurs when the network connection is lost.

 > **Note**: You will use a helper script to configure the IoT Edge Device as a Transparent Gateway.
 This will enable you to complete the process more quickly.